Cipher Mining Inc. (CIFR) Shares Down Despite Recent Market Volatility

 H.C.
 Wainwright gave a rating of “Buy” to CIFR, setting the target price at $3 in the report published on February 07th of the current year.

-During the last 5 trading sessions, CIFR rose by +17.03%, which changed the moving average for the period of 200-days by -5.33% in comparison to the 20-day moving average, which settled at $1.67.
-In addition, Cipher Mining Inc. saw 280.36% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CIFR fell by -11.27%, which changed the moving average for the period of 200-days by -1.05% in comparison to the 20-day moving average, which settled at $1.81.
+In addition, Cipher Mining Inc. saw 237.50% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading